openkraken/website/docs/api/enhancement/gesture.en-US.md

 # Gesture

-When the user triggers a gesture interaction on an element, the corresponding gesture event will be triggered.
+When the user triggers a gesture interaction action on an element, the corresponding gesture event will be triggered.

 ## gesture event

 Kraken expands on [GestureEvent](https://developer.mozilla.org/zh-CN/docs/Web/API/GestureEvent), adding some parameters for different gestures:

--state: Some states of continuous gestures, down, move, up.
+- state: Some states of continuous gestures, down, move, up.
--direction: direction, left, right, up, down.
+- direction: direction, left, right, up, down.
--deltaX: coordinate of X axis movement.
+- deltaX: coordinate of X axis movement.
--deltaY: The coordinate of Y axis movement.
+- deltaY: The coordinate of Y axis movement.
--velocityX: X axis moving speed.
+- velocityX: X axis moving speed.
--velocityY: Y axis moving speed.
+- velocityY: Y axis moving speed.
--scale: The scale of enlargement or reduction.
+- scale: The scale of enlargement or reduction.
--rotation: angle.
+- rotation: angle.

 ## swipe